 4. Rent a Bike

 Being one of the biggest cities in the world comes with its disadvantages besides the advantages.
 As you might already know from the previous point, London has huge traffic.
 If you are a tourist and have a limited time to spend in this lovely city, spending your time in a traffic jam is not that pleasant.
-Therefore, to relish yourself, apart from the public transportation, you might consider renting a bike.
-Before you go to London, look for the reliable places you can rent a bike or join a bike tour with many other interesting people.
-Yes, it is not Amsterdam, but we are assured, you will love your bike tours inside the city.
+Therefore, to relish yourself, apart from public transportation, you might consider renting a bike.
+Before you visit London, look for reliable places you can rent a bike or join a bike tour with many other interesting people.
+Yes, it is not Amsterdam, but we are assured you will love your bike tours inside the city.

 Before you travel to United Kingdom, it is better to be aware of the currency in the country.
 In the United Kingdom, the currency is the pound.
 You may also hear a slang word for pound, “quid”, do not be surprised.
 Our recommendation is to check the current London currency comparing to your national currency before you visit London.

 6. Free Attractions